techdev5521/sfp-backend-assesment/README.md

 5. After completing the assessment be sure to push all your changes up to GitHub and send meeks@sfp.net the link to your repository.

 ## Directions
 There are three PHP classes you need to create.
 All files and folders have been set up for you.
-Commit regularly for bonus points.
+Commit regularly so we can see your progress :D

 | Class | Math |
 |-|-|